brenohildebrand/acardjs/README.md

 # Acard
-### Acard is a javascript library to keep animations organized.
+### Acard is a javascript library to create more maintainable code.
+It does it by using reusable cards.

 <br>